 The subject property is part of a large four building complex known as Bow Valley Square and is located in Downtown Calgary.
-The subject property, which comprises Towers #3 and #4, is a large office and retail building complex, constructed in 1978.
-The total assessed area is 838,588 square feet (SF) with 411 parking stalls.
-Building #3 is the north tower located on the southeast corner of 5th Avenue and is the smaller of the two buildings with an assessed area of 379,794 SF.
-Building #4 is the south tower located on the northwest corner of 4th Avenue and 2nd Street SW.
-Building #4 is the larger of the two buildings with an assessed area of 458,795 SF.
+The subject property pertains to Tower #2 only and is a large office and retail building, constructed in 1973.
+The total assessed area is 514,451 square feet (SF) with 254 parking stalls.
 According to the Complainant, the entire Bow Valley Square complex is undergoing an extensive redevelopment program at a cost of \$11,330,000.
-The subject property is and will incur about half of the entire redevelopment cost.
+The subject property is and will incur about one quarter of the entire redevelopment cost.